huggingface/blog/moe.md

 # Mixture of Experts Explained

-With the release of [Mixtral 8x7B](https://mistral.ai/news/mixtral-of-experts/), a class of transformer has become the hottest topic in the open AI community: Mixture of Experts, or MoEs for short.
+With the release of Mixtral 8x7B ([announcement](https://mistral.ai/news/mixtral-of-experts/), [model card](https://huggingface.co/mistralai/Mixtral-8x7B-v0.1)), a class of transformer has become the hottest topic in the open AI community: Mixture of Experts, or MoEs for short.
 In this blog post, we take a look at the building blocks of MoEs, how they’re trained, and the tradeoffs to consider when serving them for inference.

 Let’s dive in!